inesandres43/dataengineersqlpythonpyspark/README.md

 # dataengineersqlpythonpyspark
- Data Engineering Essentials using SQL, Python, and PySpark
+ Curso Data Engineering Essentials using SQL, Python, and PySpark